 MAKE A MAP

-I would highly recommend downloading the app maps.me, which provides detailed offline maps of countries and keeps track of your location without the internet.
+I would highly recommend downloading the app maps.me, which provides detailed offline maps of countries and keeps track of your location where can i buy accutane uk without the internet.
 You customise your map by dropping coloured pins at particular sights, restaurants, hotels, etc, and it can show you how to get from one to the other.

 Before venturing out on the bikes, I dropped pins on the ‘important’ temples that we wanted to visit and the next day we simply drove from one to the other.
 Not needing to worry where we were or whether we were heading in the right direction meant that I could appreciate the scenery around me on the ride (and focus on adhering to the foreign traffic system).